GeekyShiva/Self-Driving-Car/SRS.md

 * Battery Life : TBD

-* Workload (How performance of the self-driving car changes with time of the day as traffic changes on the road.) : TBD
+* Workload (How performance of the self-driving car changes with time of the day as traffic changes on the road) : TBD

 * Scalability : TBD